 - 2 cups Sugar

-Remove stems and any bruised ends of pre-washed figs. Gently mash figs and transfer to soup pot.
+- Place the figs (with stems and peels) in boiling water for 2 minutes.
+Then drain, remove stems and any bruised ends of the figs. Gently mash figs and transfer to soup pot.
 There is no need to remove skins.

-Turn jars over to rest for 5 minutes.
-The mason jars are sealed when the center of lid is indented.
+- Turn jars over to rest for 5 minutes.
+Then, flip the jars right side up again.
+The mason jars are sealed when the center of the lid is indented.